-6.5 Exponentiation Algorithms
+5.4 Exponentiation Algorithms

 LibTomMath implements a sliding window k-ary left to right exponentiation algorithm.
 For a given exponent size L an appropriate window size k is chosen.
 There are always at most L modular squarings and $\lfloor L/k \rfloor$ modular multiplications.
-The k-ary method works by precomputing values $g(x) = b^x$ for $0 \le x < 2^k$ and a given base b.
+The k-ary method works by precomputing values $g(x) = b^x$ for $2^{k-1} \leq x < 2^k$ and a given base b.
 Then the multiplications are grouped in windows of k bits.
 The sliding window technique has the benefit that it can skip multiplications if there are zero bits following or preceding a window.
 Consider the exponent $e = 11110001_2$ if k = 2 then there will be a two squarings, a multiplication of g(3), two squarings, a multiplication of g(3), four squarings and and a multiplication by g(1).
 In total there are 8 squarings and 3 multiplications.

-MPI uses a binary square-multiply method.
-For the same exponent e it would have had 8 squarings and 5 multiplications.
+MPI uses a binary square-multiply method for exponentiation.
+For the same exponent $e = 11110001_2$ it would have had to perform 8 squarings and 5 multiplications.
 There is a precomputation phase for the method LibTomMath uses but it generally cuts down considerably on the number of multiplications.
 Consider a 512-bit exponent.
 The worst case for the LibTomMath method results in 512 squarings and 124 multiplications.
 The MPI method would have 512 squarings and 512 multiplications.
-Randomly every 2k bits another multiplication is saved via the sliding-window technique on top of the savings the k-ary method provides.